nspcast/htotw/content/posts/2015-01-14-episode-77-a-man-without-a-story-with-jonathan-tindell.md

 ---
-title: Episode 77 – A Man Without a Story with Jonathan Tindell
+title: AN 77 – A Man Without a Story with Jonathan Tindell
 author: Dustin
 type: post
 date: 2015-01-15T00:49:17+00:00